IDAHO FIRST TIME HOME BUYER — FHA AND ZERO DOWN IN IDAHO

 When buying a home for the first time, obviously the most important question to ask yourself is “How much can we afford?”
 Your mortgage company will have a simple mathematical equation to determine exactly how much home you can buy.
 However, you can calculate it yourself, right now, before you even speak with a mortgage company.
 (This is purely for the sake of illustration.
 When speaking to a professional loan officer, you may find that you qualify for more or less than this example shows– but this will get you close.)

 When qualifying for your “first time Idaho home”, your loan officer will ask you what your gross monthly salary is.
-For example, if you earn $48,000 per year, your monthly salary would be $4000.
+For example, if you earn $45,000 per year, your monthly salary would be $3,750.
 If you are married, or buying your home with another person, the loan officer would add both of your salaries together.
-So let us say that there are two first time homebuyers and each earns $48,000 per year for a total of $96,000.
+So let us say that there are two first time homebuyers and each earns $45,000 per year for a total of $90,000.
 (Of course you can earn less than this and still buy a home, we are just using these numbers as an example.)
+Idaho First Time Home Buyer Programs are offered by several approved mortgage lenders.

 Do you have student loans?
 Let’s say one of the borrowers has a student loan payment of $200 per month.
 Also, let us say that they have four credit cards between them and each one has a minimum monthly payment of $100.
 (Cell phones and utility bills do not count.
 Only loans.)